 '''

-)CLEAR

-clear ws
+)CLEAR clear ws

 '''

-Windows Command Processor:
+Windows Command Processor

 This command allows Windows Command Processor or UNIX shell commands to be given from APL.)
 CMD is a synonym of) SH.
 Either command may be given in either environment (Windows or UNIX) with exactly the same effect.)
 CMD is probably more natural for the Windows user.
 This section describes the behaviour of) CMD and) SH under Windows.
-See "Execute (UNIX) Command: " on page 465 for a discussion of the behaviour of these commands under UNIX.
+See Execute (UNIX) Command on page 518 for a discussion of the behaviour of these commands under UNIX.

-The system functions GMD and GSH provide similar facilities but may be executed from within APL code.
+The system functions SH and CMD provide similar facilities but may be executed from within APL code.
+For further information, see Execute (UNIX) Command on page 421 and Execute Windows Command on page 231.